-The open-cohort design meant that data from additional residents were available at 16 months.
-For the primary analysis, we only used data from residents consented into the trial at baseline (closed cohort; n = 726).
-An additional analysis was conducted that also incorporated data from the open cohort (n = 917).
-Where data were only available at 16 months, we imputed the total costs and QALYs for the whole trial period.
+The open-cohort design meant that data from additional residents were available at 16months.
+For the primary analysis, we only used data from residents consented into the trial at baseline (closed-cohort; n=726).
+An additional analysis was conducted which also incorporated data from the open cohort (n=917).
+Where data was only available at 16-months, we imputed the total costs and QALYs for the whole trial period.
 This was implemented as a supplementary analysis to follow methods used in the primary statistical analysis.
 This approach necessarily assumes that survival is independent of the intervention and time spent in the care home and thus results should be considered illustrative only.

-2.8 Sensitivity Analyses
+2.8.
+Sensitivity analyses